Is Hunting Behind a High Fence Cheating?

-*This is an excerpt from this podcast with Butch Whiting of Kryptek.
+*This is an excerpt from a podcast with Butch Whiting of Kryptek.

 ….high-fence hunting gets thrown under the bus publicly in such an extreme and judgmental way that I think it’s a worthy conversation.